demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

         tata-cliq-order/parse-new-orders)))
 ```

-The `tata-cliq-order/parse-new-orders` function takes a XML response and transform it into a tata-cliq's order data model.
+The `tata-cliq-order/parse-new-orders` function takes an XML response and transforms it into a tata-cliq's order data model.

-> As it is so domain specific, I am not going to share it here and you can refer [this implemention](https://github.com/demystifyfp/BlogSamples/blob/0.20/clojure/wheel/src/wheel/marketplace/tata_cliq/order.clj).
+> As it is so domain-specific, I am not going to share it here and you can refer to [this implementation](https://github.com/demystifyfp/BlogSamples/blob/0.20/clojure/wheel/src/wheel/marketplace/tata_cliq/order.clj).
 This implementation uses a custom [XML to Clojure map](https://github.com/demystifyfp/BlogSamples/blob/0.20/clojure/wheel/src/wheel/xml.clj) conversion implementation

 ```clojure
 ; src/wheel/marketplace/tata_cliq/order.clj